Saturday June 1, 2019

 The event is held on Saturday, June 2nd, the day before the Oliver Half Iron.
-We will again be hosting both Sprint and Olympic distance races.
+We will again be hosting both Sprint and Standard distance races.
 Hosting the event the day before the Oliver Half Iron enables us to focus on a weekend of triathlon and makes the event easier for the community and volunteers.

 Come Visit, Race, Relax and Enjoy the Wine Capital of Canada.